LAST UPDATED – 10/19/22 – 14-Day Ireland Travel Itinerary

 |Blarney Castle Visitor’s Guide|

 The last stop on your trip before returning to Dublin may be one of the more underrated touristy stops in all of Ireland.
 Situated on the banks of the river Suir in the heart of the city of Tipperary is the Cahir Castle, which is one of the largest and most beautiful castles in all of Ireland.
 It may not get the notoriety that other castles in Ireland such as the Blarney Castle get, but it is remarkably well preserved and is open to the public to tour.
 To learn more about this beautiful castle and how best to photograph it, please refer to my Cahir Castle Visitor Guide linked below.

 Depart from Dublin

 The last stop on your trip will be to head back to the city of Dublin to catch your flight home.
-If you are flying into and out of a different city, or arriving and departing from Ireland using a different mode of transportation, you will need to adjust the itinerary accordingly.
-If you have time before you leave Ireland, I would suggest taking one last opportunity to explore the city of Dublin before you depart.
+If you are flying into and out of a different city or arriving and departing from Ireland using a different mode of transportation, you will need to adjust the itinerary accordingly.
+If you have time before you leave Ireland, I suggest taking one last opportunity to explore the city of Dublin before you depart.